Clos de la Coulée de Serrant

 Next to the vines of Coulée de Serrant lie the ruins of the fortress Roche-au-Moines, the site of a key battle in the Anglo-French War of 1214.
 At this point, the domain was already celebrating its 84th vintage.
-Wine was first made here by Cistercien monks as far back as 1130, and a monastery still stands on the site today.
+The wine was first made here by Cistercian monks as far back as 1130, and a monastery still stands on the site today.
 The vineyard is so respected that its wines were even praised by Louis XI and Louis XIV.

-With such a great level of care and attention, it is perhaps little wonder that Coulée de Serrant is world famous for its incredible Chenin Blanc wines.
-The grapes are harvested in three to five passes over three to four weeks to ensure that they are of the correct level of maturity.
+With such a great level of care and attention, it is perhaps little wonder that Coulée de Serrant is world-famous for its incredible Chenin Blanc wines.
+The grapes are harvested in three to five parcels over three to four weeks to ensure that they are of the correct level of maturity.

 The vines, which are on average 35 to 40 years old, are grown on steep slopes facing south/southeast.
 Only a small yield is harvested, allowing for a high level of concentration that expresses the rich minerality of the terroir, with its soils of schist, quartz and flint.